microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/intune_deviceconfig_macoscompliancepolicy_update.md

+---
+title: "Update macOSCompliancePolicy"
+description: "Update the properties of a macOSCompliancePolicy object."
+---

-﻿# Update macOSCompliancePolicy
+# Update macOSCompliancePolicy

 > **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.

-Update the properties of a [macOSCompliancePolicy](../resources/intune_deviceconfig_macoscompliancepolicy.md) object.
+Update the properties of a [macOSCompliancePolicy](../resources/intune-deviceconfig-macoscompliancepolicy.md) object.
 ## Prerequisites
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type|Permissions (from most to least privileged)|
 |:---|:---|